Education & Events

-The course will also involve a roundtable discussion.
-The facilitator will guide the group through a number of pre-determined discussion topics, as well as topics requested by the attendees.
-Each attendee is encouraged to contribute one topic they would like to discuss – and attendees are encouraged to submit topics prior to the school.
+The course will rely heavily on a roundtable discussion.
+The facilitator will guide the group through a number of pre?determined discussion topics, as well as topics requested by the attendees.
+Each attendee is encouraged to contribute at least one topic they would like to discuss and attendees will be solicited for topics prior to the school.

 Advanced BSA Elements

 - Risk Assessments

 - Privately Owned ATMs

 - Systems to Identify and Report Suspicious Activity

 - Independent Testing

 - Culture of BSA/AML Compliance

 - Elder Abuse

 - Formalizing a BSA Program